 Please make sure you have the current edition.
+I will supplement this with more reading in pdf form after you are registered.

-You also may wish to purchase a general guidebook to Malta, Sicily, or Italy.
+You also may wish to purchase a general guidebook to Sicily, Sardinia, and Naples.
 I like Lonely Planet and the Rough Guide.
 Guidebooks will help you decide where you want to eat and will help keep you oriented in the cities where we spend the night.
 Some people may want to bring a compact Italian Dictionary or phrase book.

 It is really useful and enjoyable to know where you are and where you are going.
-To this end, you may wish to buy fold-up maps of Malta, Sicily, and southern Italy.
+To this end, you may wish to buy fold-up maps.
 If you do not find one at your local independent bookstore, you might want to wait until we get there.
 Lots of colorful options are available.